COPD Life Expectancy

 - Exercise capacity – a measure of how far you’re able to walk in six minutes, which shows how much physical activity you can manage

-- Airflow obstruction – the BODE scale also takes into account the results from FEV1 and other pulmonary function tests to assess how much your airflow is obstructed.
+- Airflow blockage – the BODE scale also takes into account the results from FEV1 and other lung function tests to assess how much your airflow is blocked.

-When all the factors have been taken into consideration, you end up with a BODE score of between 0 and 10.
-Those scoring 10 have the worst symptoms and are likely to have a shorter life expectancy.
+When all the factors have been considered, you end up with a BODE score of between 0 and 10.
+People who score 10 have the worst symptoms and are likely to have a shorter life expectancy.

-Assessment tools for COPD are useful and can help give some indication of likely life expectancy, but ultimately, it’s important to remember that they’re only an estimate.
+Even though assessment tools for COPD are useful and can help to indicate a likely life expectancy, it’s important to remember that they’re only an estimate.

 Is COPD considered a terminal illness?